Observation of quasi-coherent density fluctuation in scrape-off layer enhancing boundary transport in high-betaN hybrid plasmas on DIII-D: Results

 \subsection{Influence of boundary profiles}

 The boundary plasma profiles and their links to the SOL QCF are examined.
 We collected boundary profiles of electron density, temperature and pressure from 20 shots of the same run-day.
 The boundary profiles are conditionally averaged for time slices with and without SOL QCF for each shot.
+Note that most of cases with the QCF observed occur during the ECH phase.
 The profiles from each shot are then plotted as gray curves in Fig.~\ref{fig:profiles}(a)--(f), where the cases with QCF are plotted on the left-hand side and those without SOL QCF are on the right-hand side.
 Averaging over all 20 shots gives the mean profiles of the electron density, temperature, and pressure (red and blue in Fig~\ref{fig:profiles}(a)--(f)).
 The red and blue curves in each plot represent the mean profiles with and without SOL QCF, respectively.
 In addition, the corresponding radial gradients with and without SOL QCF are calculated (Fig~\ref{fig:profiles}(g)--(l)).
 Similarly, the conditionally averaged radial gradients for each shot are plotted in gray curves, and the shot-wise average of gradients are plotted in red and blue for the cases with and without SOL QCF, respectively.
-As shown in Fig.~\ref{fig:profiles}(a), during the burst of the QCF SOL, the electron density profile exhibits a shelf-like structure that spans the separatrix and extends into the SOL region.
-This particular density profile leads to an enhanced SOL density gradient (Fig.~\ref{fig:profiles}(g)), which is suspected to drive the SOL QCF.
+As shown in Fig.~\ref{fig:profiles}(a), during the ECH phase, with the SOL QCF observed, the electron density profile exhibits a shelf-like structure that spans the separatrix and extends into the SOL region.
+This particular density profile leads to an enhanced SOL density gradient (Fig.~\ref{fig:profiles}(g)).

+It is worth noting that this density shelf structure across the separatrix differs from the conventional SOL density shoulder.
+While the conventional density shoulder is observed in high collisionality plasmas (typical $\nu_{e}^{*}>1)$, the density `shelf' in DIII-D is only observed in low collisionality plasmas (typical $\nu_{e}^{*}<0.5$) \citep{petrie2017improved,wang2020firstevidence}.
+The formation of the density shelf might be attributed to the enhanced SOL $E\times B$ drift flows that propagate from divertors to the midplane and the resultant particle accumulation in the mainchamber \citep{wang2020firstevidence}.